publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVI/ptA/ch301/schII/m__us_usc_t49_s30123.md

 >     “(a)  __Proposed Rule__  __.—__

 >     Not later than 1 year after the date of enactment of this Act \[Dec.
-4, 2015\], the Secretary \[probably means Secretary of Transportation\] shall publish a proposed rule that—
+4, 2015\], the Secretary shall publish a proposed rule that—

 >         “(1) updates the standards pertaining to tire pressure monitoring systems to ensure that a tire pressure monitoring system that is installed in a new motor vehicle after the effective date of such updated standards cannot be overridden, reset, or recalibrated in such a way that the system will no longer detect when the inflation pressure in one or more of the vehicle’s tires has fallen to or below a significantly underinflated pressure level; and